x653/xv6-riscv-fpga/README.md

 ## 05_software

-Build the software, composed of kernel and user programms and write everything on the file system.
+* Build the software, composed of kernel and user programms and write everything on the file system.

 ```
 $ cd xv6-riscv
 $ make
 $ make fs.img
 ```

+* Write the image `fs.img` on a SD-Card.

 ## 06_Run UNIX xv6 on RISC-V